jesserogerson/BALparams/README.md

 ###Example3 (Fully Manual):

 The user may choose to define any (or all) of the 'optional arguments' in the 'help' section.
+However, in order to make this work, the user MUST specify '-index man,' (see below)

 e.g.,

-`$> ./BALparams.py file zem -vlo 0 -vhi 35000`
+`$> ./BALparams.py file zem -index man -vlo 0 -vhi 35000`

-`$> ./BALparams.py file zem -vhi 35000 -zerr 0.056 -v 1000 -inc y`
+`$> ./BALparams.py file zem -index man -vhi 35000 -zerr 0.056 -v 1000 -inc y`

 And any 'optional parameters' you do not set will remain the default BI values from Weymann et al. 1991